-To ensure greater momentum on Child Rights in India, in keeping with the 2030 SDG agenda, it is critical that the role of CSOs is strengthened and acknowledged.
+To ensure greater momentum on Child Rights in India, in keeping with the 2030 SDG agenda, the role of CSOs must be strengthened and acknowledged.
 This can only happen if:

 - 1. Government and non-government collaborations are strengthened with clear accountability and a mechanism through which responsibilities can be shared. - 2.
 Stronger platforms are built so that CSOs can engage with the Government and create an enabling environment for civil society action. - 3.
-CSOs forge partnership with other critical stakeholders, including private sector, media, citizen and children collectives, think tanks to leverage their unique strengths and strengthen the agenda for child rights. - 4.
-Greater attention, resources and partnerships are focused upon, to ensure ongoing capacity building of CSOs, to respond to emerging realities and opportunities on child rights, including influencing enhanced public investment and expenditure on children.
+CSOs forge partnerships with other critical stakeholders, including the private sector, media, citizen and children collectives, and think tanks to leverage their unique strengths and strengthen the agenda for child rights. - 4.
+Greater attention, resources, and partnerships are focused upon to ensure ongoing capacity building of CSOs to respond to emerging realities and opportunities on child rights, including influencing enhanced public investment and expenditure on children.

-Community based child protection institutions: The journey of Juvenile Justice Act (2000) transforming into Integrated Child Protection Scheme (2006) received substantial contributions from the CSOs.
-Specifically, the components of 'preventive mechanism' and 'non-institutional care' have been advocated by the CSO representatives in the committee providing technical inputs in drafting of the scheme.
-The decentralised community-based child protection mechanism at village level in the form of Village Level Child Protection Committees (VLCPC) have been strongly demonstrated by preventive initiatives of CSOs.
+Community-based child protection institutions: The journey of the Juvenile Justice Act (2000) transforming into the Integrated Child Protection Scheme (2006) received substantial contributions from the CSOs.
+Specifically, the components of 'preventive mechanism' and 'non-institutional care' have been advocated by the CSO representatives in the committee providing technical input in the drafting of the scheme.
+The decentralised community-based child protection mechanism at the village level in the form of Village Level Child Protection Committees (VLCPC) has been strongly demonstrated by the preventive initiatives of CSOs.